fbpx

 You can use the shortcut Control + T (Win) or Command + T (Mac) to turn on the Transform Tool.
 You will know Transform has been activated as the Options Bar will change to the Transform Tool settings.

-With Transform active, hold Control (Win) or Command (Mac) while clicking and dragging any of the toggles around the text box.
+With Transform active, hold Shift, click, and drag to stretch the text horizontally or vertically without affecting the opposite orientation.
+You can also hold Control (Win) or Command (Mac) while clicking and dragging any of the toggles around the text box to freely distort the text.

 Before